-Admission and/or progression is contingent upon completion of a successful background studythrough Minnesota State University, Mankato.
+Admission and/or progression is contingent upon completion of a successful background study through Minnesota State University, Mankato.
 Minnesota State law requires background studies on all persons who provide services involving direct contact with patients and residents in facilities and programs approved by the Minnesota Department of Human Services (DHS) or the Minnesota Department of Health (MDH).
 Students must pass, or be qualified, by the Minnesota Department of Health to provide direct patient care.
 Students will be asked to complete an online background study form and be fingerprinted upon entering the program.
+DHS background studies are good for 24 months.
+Students who are enrolled in the major longer than 24 months may need to pay to redo the DHS background study.